Skip to Main Content

 L-glutamine oral powder (Endari)

 L-glutamine works by increasing the amount of glutamine in the blood.
 This may help reduce the damage that occurs in red blood cells.
-It is usually used with other medicines to reduce the chance of complications.
+It is usually used with other medicines to reduce pain episodes and other problems.

 Crizanlizumab (Adakveo)